 Peachtree Hills is largely residential, but a few tasty restaurants are located in the neighborhood, such as the favorite local hangout, Treehouse Restaurant and Pub; Paul’s; and Pasta Vino.
 For shopping that is as unique as Peachtree Hills, head across Peachtree to the Bennett Street Design District, where you will find some of Atlanta’s most famous antique shops and art galleries.
 Buckhead’s popular retail and entertainment district is about three miles north of the neighborhood.
 It is home to upscale malls, a booming nightlife, and some of the finest dining in all of Atlanta.
 The Peachtree Road Farmers’ Market is about a mile from Peachtree Hills and is one of Atlanta’s premiere places to buy fresh local produce.
 It is held every week from April through September.
 The neighborhood also has its own park which features a community garden, playgrounds, walking paths, ball fields, tennis courts, and a quiet picnic spot.

 The real appeal of Peachtree Hills is its unique real estate.
 The neighborhood’s streets are lined with diverse bungalows and cottages that come in an array of styles and colors.
 Most of them feature cozy gardens and landscaping that residents take great pride in maintaining.
-In 2013, the average home sold for just under $500,000.
+In 2021, the average home sold for just over $570,000.

 Families who live in Peachtree Hills will send their kids to E. Rivers Elementary School, Sutton Middle School, and North Atlanta High School which is home to the Southeast’s oldest International Baccalaureate World School program.
 Many private schools are located within a few miles of the neighborhood, as well.
 Christ the King School is only about a mile north of Peachtree Hills.
 Atlanta International School is also a quick drive away.